aspiringsecurity/Medical-Counselor/README.md

 We are developing a technical solution using  decentralized data storage powered by Onyx and Biconomy blockchain, zksync Era, IPFS, Chainlink Blockchain and Lens Protocol, Orthanc PACS (picture archiving and communication system) using NFT.storage, Chainlink VRF, Magic SDK and Visa payments infrastructure, Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing funds for drug design and development using collaterals on Chainlink network Biconomy and Onyx blockchain.

-# Onyx Blockchain, Biconomy and Opentext APIs

-Signature workflow in Medical Documents using Onyx Blockchain, Biconomy, Open Text API: We are building a docusign type workflow for medical documents powered by Vue.js, flask, Onyx Blockchain, Biconomy, Open Text API.
-We are extending the core signature demo workflow solution.Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/signature-workflow-opentext-api and demo video at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG (Demo 1 and 3).

-Contract Approval Workflow Application for Medical Counselor: We are developing a contract approval application for Medical Counselors using Onyx Blockchain, Biconomy, OpenText Cloud Platform.
-We are consuming IM services from the OpenText Cloud Platform and extending the demo example.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/demo-contract-approval-medical-counselor and demo video at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG (Demo 1 and 3)

-Onyx and OCT SSO workflow: REST service calls required to login to OCP and access information management services (IMS) from OpenText.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/OCP-sso-workflow-analytics and demo video at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG (Demo 2)

 # BlockChain Eco-system and Tools

-## zksync Era Paymasters, Wallet and Ledger

-zksync Era Paymasters, Wallet and Ledger for for asset management, automation in Medi Assist

-We are utilizing zksync Era Paymasters, Wallet and Ledger for asset management, automation and reducing transaction costs with zksync in Medi Assist.
-This is especially useful for enabling medical eco-system comprising of patients, doctors, counselors, TPAs & insurers, pharma and R&D organizations.

-Website for End Users, Civic Bodies: https://sites.google.com/view/zksync-medical-dao/home

-zksyc Era Vercel deployment: https://emttr-zksync-deploy.vercel.app/

-Features:

-Account creation;

-ZK Asset transfer at no costs;

-Security and asset management;

-Creation and management of Escrows, with support for conditions;

-Creation and management of Checks;

-Creation and management of Offers;

-Token creation and management;

-NFT creation and management.

-- Demos and Vercel deployment link:

-Please visit Vercel deployment link at zksyc Era Vercel deployment: https://emttr-zksync-deploy.vercel.app/ and demos at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG

 # Polkadot Web3 Eco-system, Ink Smart Contract Tools and Modules